-This creed repeated by Paul in Philippians 2:5-11 eloquently relates what God did in becoming man and approaching us stripped of everything that might unmistakably identify Him as God our Creator so that He could invite us to love him without coercion.
+This creed repeated by Paul in Philippians 2:5-11 eloquently relates what God did in becoming man and approaching us stripped of everything that might unmistakably identify Him as God, our Creator.
+He did this so that He could invite us to love Him without coercion.

-Again, it is necessary for an all-powerful God who desires a loving, reciprocal relationship from His creation to approach His creation in this way, as any other way would defeat the purpose of achieving reciprocity between an incomprehensively great God and His finite, creaturely beings – us.
-God had to reveal Himself to us in ways our finite and limited understanding could grasp, making headway over time to the point when, at the right time in history, He could insert Himself into the story.
+Again, this is necessary for an all-powerful God who desires a loving, reciprocal relationship from His creation.
+He had to approach His creation in this way.
+Any other way would defeat the purpose of achieving reciprocity between an incomprehensibly great God and His finite, creaturely beings.

 In this same way, God found in Abraham a man whose mind contained the thoughts and images that were most receptive to what God needed to communicate to reveal Himself.
-God found in the descendants of Abraham a people who were best able to carry that revelation forward, preserving it, cultivating and expanding on that revelation in ways that God was best able to set the stage for His own appearance in the story.
+God found in the descendants of Abraham a people who were able to carry that revelation forward, preserving it, cultivating and expanding on that revelation in ways that allowed God to set the stage for His own appearance in the story.

 From the same speech Paul gave at the Areopagus, Paul, explains it this way:

 “The God who made the world and all things in it, since he is Lord of heaven and earth, does not dwell in temples made with hands; nor is He served by human hands, as though He needed anything, since He himself gives to all people life and breath and all things, and He made from one man every nation of mankind to live on all the face of the earth, having determined their appointed times and boundaries of their habitation, that they would seek God, if perhaps they might grope for Him and find Him, though He is not far from each of us.”